July 22nd, 1954: Alison, NC

-It was time to leave now, to walk through the great pumpkin field to the woods on the other side.
-Ronnie remembered how the scarecrow had scared him when he was younger, and there were rows of corn instead of pumpkins.
+It was time to leave now, to walk through the pumpkin field to the woods on the other side.
+Ronnie remembered how the scarecrow had terrified him when he was younger, and there were rows of corn instead of pumpkins.
 He was headed for the train tracks.
 He knew about hopping trains.
-His older brother Jay had told him all about it before he finally left for good.
-There was an old carnival up in Helix where Jay had worked before.
+Jay had told him all about it before he finally left for good.
+There was an old carnival up in Helix where Jay had worked once.
 He figured he'd try to find it and get a job there.
 Walking among the pumpkins, he almost felt normal.
 Birds chattered overhead in the bright July sun.
 He thought that some of them were trying to talk to him, but he didn't know the language.

 He dreamed that stars were talking to him, twinkling around his head.
 They were warm and loving, and wanted to take care of him.
 That dream faded, and he awoke with a start.
 The last dream had been of his father beating him with a belt while his mother looked on, hands covering her mouth.
 He realized that he’d slept the day away and had lost his bearings.
 An owl spoke to him through the darkness.
 He answered, trying to imitate the owl’s sound.
 His throat was dry, though, and his stomach empty.
 Fully awake now, he realized that he was almost out of the woods.
 Not only that, but he could see a dim light in the distance.
 A house, maybe, where he could find some food and drink.
 He walked towards the light, a little faster now.
 The owl seemed to be following him, although he couldn’t see it in the darkness.
 That was OK with Ronnie, he could use a friend.

 Out of the woods, he walked through a little garden behind an unpainted old farmhouse.
-There were big juicy tomatoes growing there, and he picked one and stuffed it into his mouth.
-He walked quietly up to the window where the light was shining, and looked in.
+There were big juicy tomatoes growing there; he picked one and stuffed it into his mouth.
+It was the best tomato he’d ever had.
+He walked quietly up to the window where the light was shining and looked in.
 An old woman was dozing in a rocking chair, a black cat on her lap.
 Suddenly the cat leapt off her lap, startling both of them.
-The old woman saw his face at the window and picked up a shotgun that he hadn’t noticed standing against the wall beside her.
+The old woman saw his face at the window, and picked up a shotgun that he hadn’t noticed standing against the wall beside her.

 “Damned thieves and scoundrels!
 Get out of here before I fill you full of buckshot!”